Chandra Shekhar Azad: With Bhagat Singh

 The Hindustan Republican Association (HRA) was formed by Ram Prasad Bismil, Jogesh Chandra Chatterjee, Sachindra Nath Sanyal and Sachindra Nath Bakshi in 1923.
 In the aftermath of the Kakori train robbery in 1925, the British suppressed revolutionary activities.
 Prasad, Ashfaqulla Khan, Thakur Roshan Singh and Rajendra Nath Lahiri were sentenced to death for their participation.
 Azad, Keshab Chakravarthy and Murari Lal Gupta evaded capture.
-Azad later reorganized the HRA with the help of fellow revolutionaries like Shiv Verma and Mahabir Singh.
+Azad later reorganised the HRA with the help of fellow revolutionaries like Shiv Verma and Mahabir Singh.

 In 1928, along with Bhagat Singh and other revolutionaries he secretly reorganised the Hindustan Republican Association (HRA), renaming it as the Hindustan Socialist Republican Association (HSRA) on 8—9 September, so as to achieve their primary aim of an independent socialist India.
 Azad then conspired with revolutionaries like Bhagat Singh, Sukhdev Thapar and Shivaram Rajguru to assassinate the Superintendent of police, James A. Scott in order to avenge Lala Rajpat Rai's death.
 However, in a case of mistaken identity, the plotters assassinated John P. Saunders, an Assistant Superintendent of Police, instead of Scott.
 Azad also shot dead an Indian police head constable Channan Singh who attempted to chase Singh and Azad, as he was leaving the District Police Headquarters in Lahore on 17 December 1928.
 An insight into his revolutionary activities is provided by Manmath Nath Gupta, a fellow member of HSRA in his numerous writings.
 Gupta has also written his biography titled "Chandrashekhar Azad" in his book History of the Indian Revolutionary Movement (English version of above: 1972) which provides further insights on Azad's activities, his ideologies, and the HSRA.